Best place to live in every state

 Missouri: Richmond Heights

-Bozeman is home to Montana State University, which has over 16,000 students.
+Bozeman is home to Montana State University, which has more than 16,000 enrolled students.
 The city is surrounded by mountain ranges and offers attractions like the Museum of the Rockies.
 Bozeman Yellowstone International Airport is the largest airport in Montana.

-Chadron can trace its roots back to the pioneer days, when it was used as a fur-trading post in the Great Plains.
-Its surrounding natural beauty makes it a wonderful place for outdoor adventure, from the Nebraska National Forest to the Pine Ridge National Recreation Area.
+Chadron was once used as a fur-trading post in the Great Plains.
+Its surrounding natural beauty makes Chadron it a wonderful place for outdoor adventure, from the Nebraska National Forest to the Pine Ridge National Recreation Area.

 Nevada: Incline Village